lucasconstantino/graphql-apollo-rest-wrap/POST.md

 })
 ```

 Done!
 We can resolve GraphQL.
-The code so far can be bundled using [webpack](https://webpack.github.io/) or whatever tool you use to build your code to be executed in the browser, and it will work just fine.
+The code so far can be bundled using [webpack](https://webpack.github.io/) or whatever tool you use to build your code to be executed in the browser, and it will work just fine, printing what is supposed to be printed to your console.

 > I've created a repository to serve as code reference for this post.
 It's [available on GitHub](https://github.com/lucasconstantino/graphql-apollo-rest-wrap), it has a ready to use building system and node server for you to try the code presented here.
 Checkout the tag *[1-hello-world](https://github.com/lucasconstantino/graphql-apollo-rest-wrap/tree/1-hello-world)* to see this check point.